 Renita is the author of Rhythm Visions Never Do Be Finished (Rhythm Visions Production Company) and Shotgun Wedding (Samuel French).
-She has contributed to several anthologies, and written music for various media including the currently running podcast, "Jump at the Sun."
-Some of her award-winning plays include Five Bottles in a Six Pack, Lo She Comes, and Blue Fire on the Water.
+She has contributed to several anthologies and written music for various media, including the currently running podcasts, "Who Yo People Is?" and "Jump at the Sun."
+Some of her award-winning plays include Five Bottles in a Six-Pack, Lo She Comes, and Blue Fire on the Water.

-Renita is founding director of Rhythm Visions Production Company, an organization providing arts programs, employment opportunities, and housing to underserved communities.
-She also serves as a guest lecturer at Brown University and artist-in-residence at the historic Off-Broadway Cherry Lane Theatre.
+Renita is the founding director of Rhythm Visions Production Company, an organization providing arts programs and employment opportunities to underrepresented artists.
+She also serves as a guest artist at Brown University's Rites and Reason Theatre.
 She enjoys teaching and performing across the globe.
 Some performances and lectureships include the University of Mumbai, the United Nations Conference on the Status of Women, Tougaloo College, Harvard University, and Emerson College.

 She is a member of the Dramatists Guild of America, the National Writers Union, Delta Sigma Theta Sorority, and Phi Beta Theta International Honor Society.

 Renita adores the living artist and is blessed and inspired by her vibrant peers.
 She is honored to be creating at this moment, during these soul-defining times.